All posts

 A note on privacy

 Screenshots often contain sensitive content (chat messages, bank screens, work material under NDA).
-Sortio supports local-only processing through Ollama, so the OCR and the routing decision happen on your Mac and no image leaves the machine.
-The trade-off is slightly slower processing and slightly lower accuracy than the managed AI option.
+Sortio never uploads your images: in the default cloud mode it sends filenames and metadata to plan the sort, and with local processing through Ollama even those stay on your Mac.
+The local trade-off is slightly slower processing than the managed AI option.
 For most screenshot workflows, local mode is the right pick.
 See our piece on local AI vs cloud AI for file organization for the full comparison.

 FAQ